rajeshkumarraj82/php_servicenow_rest_client/README.md

-# php_servicenow_rest_client
-CONSUMING SERVICENOW REST API USING PHP
+CONSUMING SERVICENOW REST API USING PHP.
+Please follow the instructions in the blog post,